 Last week I received an email from Apple that annoyed me.
 I had forgotten to cancel a subscription to an iPhone app that I no longer needed.
 The cost to me?
 99p – about $1.30 – less than a price of a coffee.

 Despite the low financial impact, this sort of thing irritates everyone.
 No-one likes paying for things they don’t use.
 And yet every day thousands of companies around the world are paying Oracle fees for HR software that are not being adopted by the intended employee and manager audience.
 People speak to us because Applaud brings an enhanced user experience and mobile apps to customers’ existing Oracle E-Business Suite (EBS) systems.
 Part of the business case for investing in Applaud is to increase user adoption – put an improved user experience in front of your workers and more people will use the system.
 Why is this worth customers’ budgets?

 The cost of software wastage

-- Your company size is larger than 3,000 workers
+Your company size is larger than 3,000 workers

 Your user adoption is lower than 50%.